₹99,000

 Day 06: Laakewali Mata – Dharadi (Normal gradient of 10 kms trek)

-Laakewali Mata -Dharadi 10 Kms run is quite interested as road head ends at Laakewali Mata.
-From here troop will go downward for 500 Mtrs and will cross a small suspension bridge then climb for One km and will reach at small village Surie.
-Stay while at Surie then move ahead to Urna village.
-After crossing a small Nallah near Urna then trail goes to Khrudu through ropeway.
-Khrudu is the destination of joining place of the two paths one is via Bajol village and another is through we went.
-Rest for half hour and taking lunch at Khrudu troop will move ahead through Garonda Village and after crossing the Nala by a log bridge locally called Trangdi the path climbs steeply for 1Km over a spur to reach the remote village of Dharadi.
-Dinner and overnight stay will be provided in camp.
+The Laakewali Mata - Dharadi 10 km run is a fascinating journey that begins at Laakewali Mata, where the road ends.
+The troop will descend for 500 meters, cross a small suspension bridge, and then climb for one kilometer to reach the quaint village of Surie.
+After a brief stay in Surie, the troop will continue on to Urna village.
+Upon crossing a small Nallah near Urna, the trail leads to Khrudu via a ropeway.
+Khrudu serves as the meeting point for two paths - one through Bajol village and the other through which we have traveled.
+After a brief rest and lunch in Khrudu, the troop will proceed through Garonda Village.
+Crossing the Nala by a log bridge known locally as Trangdi, the path ascends steeply for one kilometer over a spur to reach the remote village of Dharadi.
+Dinner and overnight accommodations will be provided at the campsite.

 Day 07: Dharadi - Lake Base Camp (Normal gradient of 14 kms trek)